hydroper-jet/lang/spec/1.0/source/src/overview/package-manager.md

 A particular package can only depend in two registry namespaces: `*` and another optional registry namespace specified by the package manifest's top-level `registryNamespace` option.
 The `*` registry namespace indicates that the package does not rely on a platform.

-Here is an example of a potential package manifest that uses `http://www.w3.org/web` as its dependency namespace:
+Here is an example of a potential package manifest that uses `http://www.w3.org/web` as its registry namespace:

 **package.json**